MangelMaxime/Thoth/docs/src/Content/Elmish/FormBuilder.md

 Designing a custom field is similar to designing an Elmish components.

-Here is the contract that all field needs to implements.
+Here is the contract that all fields need to implement.
 Don't worry, we are going to go step by step.

 ```fsharp
 /// Contract for registering fields in the `Config`